Associate of Applied Science

-Specific classes in the CIT curriculum are industry approved to allow successful students to sit for: A+, Linux +, and Cisco CCENT and CCNA certification.
+Specific classes in the IT curriculum are industry approved to allow successful students to sit for: A+, Linux +, and Cisco CCENT and CCNA certification.

-*Note for all Information Technology AAS degrees and Certificates (32 credit hour and Certificates of Specialization): A grade of "C" or better must be achieved in all required CIT courses (course prefix "CIT") to earn an AAS degree, 32 credit hour certificate, or Certificate of Specialization).
+- For all Information Technology AAS degrees and Certificates (32 credit hour and Certificates of Specialization): A grade of "C" or better must be achieved in all required ITC courses (course prefix "ITC") to earn an AAS degree, 32 credit hour certificate, or Certificate of Specialization).

 Additional Graduation Requirement